 The Root Cause: IP addresses are used as machine identity

-Currently, the IP address is used to determine both the identity and location of a device on the network.
-This dual functionality of the IP address lacks the basic mechanisms for security and mobility, which causes most networking and security challenges today.
+Most efforts to secure IP networks today are simply Band-Aids.
 Even the creators of TCP/IP have acknowledged if they could go back and do it over again, they would include provable host identities from the start.

 Vint Cerf: Co-creator of TCP/IP